royamoussapour/royamoussapour.github.io/_projects/(5) Trademark Search.md

 Over the months that I supported Trademark Search, I helped identify many areas forward based on customer pain points.
 Unfortunately, the team was told they needed to enter a maintenance phase on the product while supporting other more critical products; this meant that over time, I had to prioritize feature improvements very deliberately to ensure the team had bandwidth to implement meaningful product changes.

+For me, this project was about finding small wins for customers based on bugs and issues reported to the team.

 <br>

 <br>